ZhgChg.Li

 [23:29:12]: Passphrase for Match storage:

-• This value is used as a reference for encrypting all the files in your Match Repo (passphrase + random salt).
+• This value is used as a reference to encrypt all the files in your Match Repo (passphrase + random salt).

-• It is recommended to generate a random string, set it, and record it.
+• It is recommended to generate a random string, then set and record it.

-• Future updates or other users pulling the Match Repo certificates will need to enter this string to decrypt the original files.
+• In future updates or when others pull the Match Repo certificates, this string is required to decrypt back to the original files.

-Other team members uniformly pull the Development Certificate & Profile from the Match Repo:
+Other team members uniformly pull Development Certificate & Profile from Match Repo:

 bundle exec fastlane match_development type:development

-The first time you use it, you will be asked for your login password (login keychain) because the certificate needs to be installed into the keychain.
-Just enter it twice to confirm:
+The first time you use it, you will be asked for your login keychain password because the certificate needs to be installed into the keychain.
+Enter it twice to confirm:

 [16:52:59]: Installing certificate...